Updated on 3/2/2023

 Alcohol consumption is always a concern.
 The bottom line is that alcohol is an addictive substance that can lead to many health problems.
 Alcohol use is not only a youth or adult problem—the effects of alcohol can impact anyone, no matter their age.

-Authentic Recovery Center is a treatment center that knows the difficulties of seeking assistance for alcohol use.
-However, we also recognize that even casual use can lead to addiction.
+Authentic Recovery Center is a treatment center that knows the difficulties of seeking assistance for alcohol use disorder.
+We also recognize that even casual alcohol use can lead to addiction.
 We will help you heal from your addiction with a combination of different therapeutic approaches.
 To learn more about our treatment center, call (866) 786-1376.